Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

   Galap: Researching the effect of cluster sky index on lighting
   Hari: Collision BSP compilation reversing
   Kavawuvi: Invader tag definitions
+  Ifafudafi: Discovering that PAS data is unused in H1CE
 ---
 The **scenario structure BSP** tag, commonly just called the **BSP**, contains level geometry, weather data, material assignments, AI pathfinding information, [lightmaps](~), and other data structures.
 You can think of the BSP as the "stage" where the game takes place [objects](~object) are placed within it.
 Aside from sounds and [bitmaps](~bitmap), the BSP tends to be one of the largest tags in a map.
 Singleplayer [scenarios](~scenario) often use multiple BSPs which are switched between at loading zones.